fortrabbit/legal/support-policy.md

 # Support policy of fortrabbit

-THIS DRAFT WAS last amended on May 30th, 2018
+THIS DRAFT WAS last reviewed on May 30th, 2018